artis-mcrt/artis/artisoptions_doc.md

 // if DETAILED_BF_ESTIMATORS_ON, then use BF estimators at the following timestep and later constexpr int DETAILED_BF_ESTIMATORS_USEFROMTIMESTEP;

-// extremely slow and memory consuming - for debugging only
-// not safe for MPI or OpenMP - single process and single thread only!
-// this will output a list of contributions to each bound-free rate estimator
-// with each packet emission type ranked by their contribution to the rate
-#define DETAILED_BF_ESTIMATORS_BYTYPE false

 // dynamically calculate photoionization rates for the current radiation field
 // instead of interpolating values from a lookup table for a blackbody radiation field constexpr bool NO_LUT_PHOTOION;